User activity loggings for DN-based logins and launches

 If you have any questions or further requests to improve the codes, please let me know.

-#2 Updated by Ruben S. Montero almost 7 years ago
+#2 Updated by Ruben S. Montero over 7 years ago

 - Tracker changed from Feature to Backlog